piyushpandita92/bode/README.md

 Bayesian Optimal Design of Experiments for Inferring the Expected Value of a Black-box Function

-This package was used in following paper, demonstrating the details of the methodology:

-Pandita, Piyush, Ilias Bilionis, and Jitesh Panchal.
-"Bayesian Optimal Design of Experiments for Inferring the Expected Value of a Black-box Function."

 It needs the support of the following PYTHON packages.
 1. pyDOE